jfMoller/MariaDB-Editor/README.md

 # **MariaDB-Editor**

 ## **Introduction**
-I wanted to build an SQL editor to increase my understanding of relational databases in fullstack development; the end result could be useful as a starting template for building a website with the backend hosted with Docker.
+I wanted to build an SQL editor to increase my understanding of relational databases in fullstack development; the end result could be useful as a starting template for other projects with a Docker-hosted backend.

 ## **Description**
 The project includes an SPA React + TypeScript frontend client where you can view and edit SQL data from MariaDB, as well as query the database directly.
 Additionally, a Node.js backend was developed to integrate with Docker.
 By working on this project I've gained valuable experience in building full-stack applications with relational data, it's also been a lot of fun.